KMarttt/jobstreet-scrapper/README.md

 # JobStreet & JobsDB Web Scraper

-A Python-based asynchronous web scraper for extracting job listings from JobStreet portals using Playwright.
+A Python-based asynchronous web scraper for extracting job listings from JobStreet and JobsDB portals using Playwright.

 #### Note: This script is still under development.
 Expect messy console output and various print statements used for debugging and bug detection.